What personal end of year reflection questions should you ask? How do you do a year-end review and reflection?

 10 Review Questions on your Experiences from Last Year

-Now it’s time to take a walk down memory lane and talk about what actually happened in 2018.
-What did you do, not do and wish you did?
+Now it’s time to take a walk down memory lane and talk about what actually happened in 2023.
+What did you do, not do, and wish you did?

-We hate that we didn’t take that trip, or we didn’t declutter our the house or that we’re still trapped in a life we hate.
-Sometimes it’s the little things like a leaky faucet we never fixed or not reading enough books, other times it’s the BIG things like wishing we could escape our toxic workplace or start a profitable business.
+We hate that we didn’t take that trip, or we didn’t clean out our closet or that we’re still trapped in a life we hate.
+Sometimes it’s the little things like a leaky faucet we never fixed or not reading enough personal development books, other times it’s the BIG things like wishing we could escape our toxic workplace or start a profitable business.

 41. Where’s the best new location you visited?